-- Obstructive sleep apnea (OSA) is caused by a blockage of the airway.
+Obstructive sleep apnea (OSA) is caused by an airway blockage.
 It occurs when the soft tissue in the back of the throat collapses while sleeping.
-Obstructive sleep apnea is generally characterized by fatigue, restlessness, snoring during sleep, trouble concentrating, and gasping for air during sleep.
+Obstructive sleep apnea is generally characterized by fatigue, restlessness, snoring, trouble concentrating, and gasping for air during sleep.

 In central sleep apnea (CSA), the airway may not be blocked, but the brain fails to guide the body to breathe.
 It is known as central sleep apnea because it’s related to central nervous system functions.
-People suffering from central sleep apnea may gasp for air but generally, experience repeated sleep disturbance at night.
+People suffering from central sleep apnea may gasp for air but generally experience repeated sleep disturbances at night.

 Narcolepsy affects the control of sleep and wakefulness, as it is a neurological disorder.
 In narcolepsy, the patient feels excessively tired during the day despite getting a long rest at night.
 People with narcolepsy may fall asleep at inopportune times.
 It can also lead to sleep onset and sleep maintenance problems in some cases.

-- Narcolepsy type 1 causes a sudden loss of muscle tone that makes the patient fall or slump over, and it can be injurious and painful.
+- Narcolepsy type 1 causes a sudden loss of muscle tone that makes the patient fall or slump over, which can be injurious and painful.

 - Narcolepsy type 2 causes sleep attacks.

-Narcolepsy symptoms are roughly found in one in two thousand adults in the United States and Europe.
-It normally starts between the ages of fifteen to twenty-five, but it can be found at any age.
-Narcolepsy is often undiagnosed and no treatment is taken.
+Narcolepsy symptoms start in childhood, adolescence, or young adulthood.
+It normally starts between the ages of seven to twenty-five, but it can be found at any age.
+Unfortunately, narcolepsy often goes undiagnosed.

 When you feel you might have a sleep disorder, immediately seek a diagnosis and treatment.
-Those who don’t have proper sleep, experience significant difficulty in their daily activities like impaired decision making, irritability, slower action times, and accidents during work.
-Sleep deprivation may also lead to the development of diabetes, heart diseases, and obesity.
+Those who don’t have proper sleep experience significant difficulty in their daily activities like impaired decisionmaking, irritability, slower action times, and accidents during work.
+Sleep deprivation may also lead to the development of diabetes, heart disease, and obesity.

-Failing to get the proper amount of sleep results in a tired feeling during the day.
+Failing to get the proper amount of sleep results in tiredness during the day.
 Sleep disorders affect cognitive function which may cause learning hardships for students, memory loss in people of all ages, depression, and personality changes.
 Sleep deprivation may also lead to the development of diabetes, heart disease, mental disorders, and obesity.
 Sleep disorders affect cognitive function, which may cause learning hardships for students, memory loss in people of all ages, depression, and personality changes.